CommonAccord/Cmacc-Org/Doc/Wx/com/thegalionproject/term-sheet/Sec/Board_v0.md

 BoardMembers.Max=3

-1.2.sec=Each New Investor holding more than {Investor.BoardMember.Threshold} of the shares shall have the right to appoint one {_Board} member or one non-voting {_Board} observer who shall initially be {Investor.BoardMember.Initial.Name}.
+1.2.sec=Each New Investor holding more than {Investor.BoardMember.Threshold} of the shares shall have the right to appoint one {_Board} member or one non-voting {_Board} observer who shall initially be {Round.2.Investor.BoardMember.Initial.Name.Full}.

 Investor.BoardMember.Threshold=15%